iluwatar/java-design-patterns/feature-toggle/README.md

 ## When to Use the Feature Toggle Pattern in Java

-Use the Feature Toggle pattern when
+Use the Feature Toggle Pattern in Java when:

-* Conditional feature access to different users and groups.
+* Dynamic feature management to different users and groups.
 * Rolling out a new feature incrementally.
 * Switching between development and production environments.
 * Quickly disable problematic features